Skip to main content

 Dental treatment

 The majority of your treatment will not cause significant bleeding and may be carried out by a general dental practitioner (dentist) or within the public dental service.
-However, if extractions are needed you should contact us for advice, and a referral will need to be made to the East Oxford Dental Service.
+However, if extractions are needed you should contact us for advice, and you may require a referral to the East Oxford Dental Service.

-If you have any questions about your dental treatment contact the Children's Haemophilia Specialist Nurses.
+If you have any questions about your dental treatment contact the Paediatric Haemostasis Nurses.

 Vaccinations

 If you have been diagnosed with a bleeding disorder, all vaccinations should be administered subcutaneously - that is just under the skin rather than deep in the muscle.
-You can obtain all your vaccinations via your GP practice nurse - this includes the annual flu vaccination and all travel vaccinations.
+You can obtain all your vaccinations via your GP practice nurse.

 Advice regarding administration of subcutaneous injections is given to all GP practice nurses in Chapter 4 of the green book.

-If you have any questions regarding vaccinations, contact the Children's Haemophilia Specialist Nurses.
+If you have any questions regarding vaccinations, contact the Paediatric Haemostasis Nurses.

 Benefits